 Using the Aeroseal system is very helpful.
 Here are some of the benefits:

-The main chemical used by Aeroseal is vinyl acetate polymer, which is the same ingredient used for bubble gum.
-It is non-flammable and non-toxic.
+The main chemical used by Aeroseal is vinyl acetate polymer, the same ingredient used for bubble gum.
+As a result, it is non-flammable and non-toxic.
 Even better, it is also mold resistant.

 Compared to manual leakage fixes, using Aeroseal is much faster and effortless.
 The whole process takes less than a day.